- January: Sorting Food Facts & Myths - Foods Marketed as Being Free of Hormones and GMOs

 - January: Decoding Food Product Dates

 What Is Food Reflections?

 Food Reflections is a FREE monthly email newsletter.
 Each issue provides a "how-to" message on food, nutrition, or food safety for health professionals, educators, and consumers.
-When you subscribe to Food Reflections, you receive an email notification when the latest newsletter is posted.

 Feel free to use/adapt Food Reflections material (with credit) for your own articles, blogs, handouts, etc. An example credit line would be: Authored by or Adapted from Alice Henneman, MS, RDN, University of Nebraska-Lincoln Extension, Food Reflections Newsletter.